OSVTAC/project-recommendations/pages/decisions.md

 _[Question & answer edited: April 12, 2018 meeting.]_

 ### 8.4.
-If voters use machines to print ballots, should the machine store CVRs of ballots printed?
+If voters use machines to mark ballots, should the machine store CVRs of the marked selections?

-Background: When a machine is used by voters to select choices that are then printed on a voter verified ballot, the machine could save the printed choices as a Cast Voter Record and used as an audit record or for unofficial election night results.
-(Actually the machine might record vote records with uncertain cast status, so would need to be linked to a scan of an ID for a ballot when cast and inserted into the ballot box.)
+Background: When a machine is used by voters to select choices that are then printed on a voter verified ballot, the machine could save the printed choices as a Cast Vote Record.
+CVRs could then be used as an audit record or for unofficial election night results.
+(Actually the machine might store vote records with uncertain cast status, so they would need to be linked to a scan of an ID for a ballot when cast and inserted into the ballot box.)

 The recommendation is for the voter-verified paper ballot to be the